steva-atomia/AtomiaStore/Documentation/customizing-views-and-layout.md

 * **slideVisible**: wraps the default *visible* binding in a slide animation.
 * **submitValid**: triggers jQuery validation on forms before submitting, and should be used when submitting AJAX POSTs.

-For more on working with the Knockout.js view models see 'Working with Knockout.js View Models'
+For more on working with the Knockout.js view models see [Customizing Data and Forms](customizing-data-and-forms.md).